TheSinisterCamaro/AllStocksCurrentDatawithDashboardandAPI/README.md

  - Progress Bar: We added a progress bar that updates as different stages of the analysis are completed.
  - Detail Window: A window was added to display detailed messages indicating the current task (e.g., "Collecting data," "Training model").
  - Feedback Improvement: The GUI was further improved to include a "Running..." animation to indicate ongoing processing.
  - Multiprocessing Issues: We encountered issues related to pickling tkinter objects when using multiprocessing.
-To solve this, we refactored the code to avoid passing tkinter objects between processes and used shared variables to manage the progress and status updates.
+To solve this, I refactored the code to avoid passing tkinter objects between processes and used shared variables to manage the progress and status updates.

 7. Multiprocessing and Performance Optimization Initial Challenge: The tool's resource usage was higher than expected, particularly during model training and prediction.